Nooree233/AnalyzingKickstarterProjects/README.md

 Objective: Analyze Kickstarter data using SQL to identify key factors contributing to campaign success and inform product launch decisions.

 The product team is considering launching a campaign on Kickstarter to test the viability of some offerings.
 You've been asked to pull data that will help the team understand what might influence the success of a campaign.
-The data source is a [selection of fields from Kaggle.]: https://www.kaggle.com/datasets/kemical/kickstarter-projects
+The data source is a [selection of fields from Kaggle.](https://www.kaggle.com/datasets/kemical/kickstarter-projects)

 Specifically, we'll answer the following questions: